zoldello/hello-world-demo-in-node/README.md

 This app is a demo of running a service in node and consuming that service in a console application.

-## Running the Application
-Open up a new terminal for this.

-### Get Dependencies
+## Get Dependencies
+You need to fetch dependencies after downloading the application.
+Here is the command:

 Get dependencies using npm:
 ```
 npm install
 ```

+## Running the Application
+You need to have the service running in order for this application to work.
+After that is done, you can run the console app.
+The console app will fail if the service is not running.

 ### Running the service
+Open up a new terminal for this.
 To run the service, run:

 ```
 npm start
 ```
 Keep this running.

-### Running Application
+### Running Console Application
 Open a new terminal for this.
 To run the console, run-

 ```
 node console-app -w
 ```